 Over the years I’ve worked with various writers and show veterans on articles designed to maximize the trade show experience.
 Beyond the basics of “wear comfortable shoes,” “bring enough business cards” and “use mints,” here are some simple do’s and don’ts to keep in mind, whether you’re headed to SEMA/AAPEX in Las Vegas, IMIS in Indianapolis, PRI in Orlando or some combination of the three.

-DO-Plan Your Attack in Advance.
-Use show planners, exhibitor lists and floor layouts available at each show’s website to create a must-see list.
+DO—Plan Your Attack in Advance.
+Use show planners like ours on page 40 of this issue, as well as exhibitor lists and floor layouts available at each show’s website to create a must-see list.
 Then, leave plenty of extra time to explore new companies.

 DON’T—Ignore Booth Numbers.
 Trade shows are big, and if you set up appointments, make sure you aren’t wasting half your time walking from one end of the convention hall to the other and then back.
 For instance, at SEMA, booth numbers that start with 1 are in the North Hall, 2 in the Center Hall, and 3 and 4 in the South Hall—and there’s a lot of space in between.

-DO-Look at the Calendar.
-If you really need to meet with the owner or president of a manufacturer or supplier, plan on looking them up the first day or two.
-Generally, by the last day of the show, most upper management is already out of there.
+DO—Look at the Calendar.
+If you really need to meet with the owner or president of a company, plan on looking them up the first day or two.
+Generally, by the last day of the show, most upper management is usually out of there.